carpentries-incubator/hpc-intro/_episodes/13-scheduler.md

 > ## shebang
 >
 > _shebang_ or _shabang_, also referred to as _hashbang_ is the character sequence consisting of the number sign (aka: hash) and exclamation mark (aka: bang): `#!` at the beginning of a script.
 It is used to describe the _interpreter_ that will be used to run the script.
-In this case we will be using the Bash Shell, which can be found at the path `/bin/bash`
+In this case we will be using the Bash Shell, which can be found at the path `/bin/bash`.
+The job scheduler will give you an error if your script does not start with a shebang.
 >
 {: .callout}